Life is important.

 We are dazzled and excited and carried away by the beauty of the world.
 But when we settle our mind on the stone wall - remaining still, quiet, reflective, ageless - then we know about agelessness and the importance of life.
 Then we are ready to know our life’s intent, which is not about achieving a particular goal in future.
 It is about how we show our other side, how we leap up and spread our own wings, and how we express our agelessness, our quiet, still, infinite wisdom.
 Without this intent we lose our life.
 But when the intention is known, we have true life with joy in whatever we do, wherever we are, no matter our circumstances, even when there is a burden to carry.

 Practice brings together agelessness and continuous birth, like both sides of a sharp knife.
 A knife can be a knife only when it is sharp.
-When the two sides of the blade come together, meet each other, and disappear in sharpness, then the knife can fulfill its function.
+When the flat sides of the blade come together, meet each other, and disappear in sharpness, then the knife can fulfill its function.

 Imagine if the two sides of the knife were parallel; they could never meet and we could not say, “This is a knife.”
 Or if the sides approached each other but never met.
 Then there is a dull area separating them.
 To have both sides of the knife meet without dullness, we have to sharpen them to remove their separation.
 And when the sides come together and disappear, we cannot see the sharp line of their meeting.
 Yet, we can feel it.